cjohansen/pharmacist/README.md

 - In a single page application: Path/query parameters from the current page URL
 - Runtime configuration options
 - Environment variables

-And any number of other sources.
+- Any number of other sources

 These can be provided to `fill` as initially resolved data sources.
 Here's the updated prescription:

 ```clj
 ;; Now with externalized configuration